ViktorStolbovoy/Foobar2000Filters/README.md

 [logo]: https://raw.githubusercontent.com/ViktorStolbovoy/Foobar2000Filters/master/filter_tree.JPG "Setup"

-Flexible crossover and DRC using IIR filters.
-Can be used for up to 32 result channels.
+Flexible crossover and DRC that uses IIR filters.
+Supports up to 32 output channels (Foobar limitation).
 Following building blocks are supported:
 * Input - single or multichannel.
 Number of channels limited by Foobar to 32.
 * Output - can be used anywhere in the chain.
 Supports delay.